 Scholarship Name: The Giles W. and Elise G. Mead Foundation Endowed Scholarship

-Available to: A graduate student in Cultural Anthropology.
+Available to: A student majoring in Anthropology.

 Selection Criteria: Merit, awarded at the discretion of the selection committee.

 Donor: The fund was established by Parry Mead-Murray and the Giles and Elise Mead Foundation in 2004.
 The Mead Foundation supports organizations dedicated to preserving and improving the environment, the advancement of medical science, and other important social needs.
 Dr. Giles W. Mead (1928-2003) was a noted ichthyologist.

 The College of Social and Behavioral Science awards several scholarships.
 The requirements and award amounts vary.

 Alumni Association Scholarships

 The University of Utah Alumni Association awards a variety of scholarships for current and incoming students.